stakater/finops-docs/content/concepts/pricebook.md

 PriceBook feeds pricing into OpenCost, which is then consumed by [CostJob](./costjob.md) when it pulls allocation data.
 Subscription charges reported in [Subscription](./subscription.md) status reflect these rates indirectly — the `cpuHour`, `ramGbHour`, and other resource meters in `status.costs.breakdown` are populated from allocation data costed at PriceBook rates.

-In BYO-OpenCost mode, the PriceBook is the primary mechanism by which pricing reaches OpenCost.
-In MTO-bundled mode, the [FinOpsProvider](./finops-provider.md) drives the OpenCost configuration and pricing changes come from the PriceBook ConfigMap update path.
-See [Operating modes](./operating-modes.md) for details.
+The PriceBook is the primary mechanism by which pricing reaches OpenCost.
+When a PriceBook changes, the operator rewrites the OpenCost pricing ConfigMap and restarts OpenCost if the content changed.

 ## Key things to know